krismaadiwibawa/LearnComputationalModeling/README.md

 # LearnComputationalModeling
-This repository contains notes in the process of learning the book "Computational Modeling of Cognition and Behavior" (Darrell & Lewandowsky, 2018), especially notes for the Rcode listings in the book.
+This repository contains notes in the process of learning the book "Computational Modeling of Cognition and Behavior" (Farrell & Lewandowsky, 2018), especially notes for the R code listings in the book.